LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-Playbook.md

 IMPORTANT: The lesson notes are NOT intended to provide the instructor with a ready-made plan for teaching the class.
 Instead, they identify key topics that need to be addressed and provide suggestions about how to approach tricky concepts.
 The detailed planning for a lesson is left to the teacher.

-TODO: create first lesson info to see how it looks
+_TODO: Create first lesson info to see how it looks._

-TODO: Figure out how to add folders or directories to organize groups of lessons (e.g. "Lessons 1 - 4" or "Strings and Arrays").
+_TODO: Figure out how to add folders or directories to organize groups of lessons (e.g. "Lessons 1 - 4" or "Strings and Arrays")._